philippotto/Piano-Trainer/README.md

 Additionally, make sure that no other software is reading from the device.
 Finally: Just visit the GitHub hosted [Piano-Trainer](http://philippotto.github.io/Piano-Trainer/).

-If you want to run Piano-Trainer locally, just checkout the repository and execute npm install and gulp watch.
+If you want to run Piano-Trainer locally, checkout the repository and execute npm install and gulp watch within the folder.

 ## License

-MIT © Philipp Otto 2014
+MIT © Philipp Otto